 Exposure, attention training, and skills routines.

-Stabilization, grounding, and gradual approach.
+Stabilization, grounding, and gentle approach to reminders.

-Cycle tracking, balanced appraisals, routines.
+Cycle tracking, balanced appraisals, and self-compassionate routines.

 ERP within safety plans and caregiver support.

-Prodrome monitoring, coping routines, and graded scheduling.
+Prodrome monitoring, coping routines, and steadier anticipatory-anxiety support.

-Attention retraining, pacing, values engagement.
+Attention retraining, pacing, and values-based rehabilitation support.

-Attention shift, sound enrichment, reappraisal.
+Attention shift, sound enrichment, and calmer reappraisal around tinnitus.

 Rescript and rehearse new endings; sleep routines.